o3de/o3de.org/content/docs/user-guide/_index.md

 Open 3D Engine uses the Script Canvas visual scripting language for authoring gameplay and interactivity.
 O3DE also offers support for the Lua scripting language and scripting through C++ directly, but Script Canvas offers the following advantages:

-+ Compiles to Python or Lua
++ Compiles to Python or Lua.
 + Future native code support (C++) planned.
 + Reusable rapid prototyping without need for rewrite due to optimized output.